Frequently Asked Questions

 What does Parall do?

-Parall creates lightweight macOS app shortcuts that behave like separate apps.
-You can run multiple instances of the same app side by side, each with its own data, settings, permissions, and Dock icon.
+Parall creates lightweight shortcuts for macOS apps, files, folders, and command-line tools that behave like separate apps.
+You can run multiple instances of the same app side by side, each with its own data, settings, permissions, and Dock icon (where supported).

 Does Parall modify my system or other apps?